 Each school will maintain a record of all requests to review and any disclosure of student records.
-The record of requests to review and disclose student records must contain: the name of the student; the name of the person making the request; the purpose of the request; the date of the review; and the name of the school official with whom the review was made.
+The record of requests to review and disclose student records must contain the name of the student, the name of the person making the request, the purpose of the request, the date of the request, the date of the review, and the name of the school official with whom the review was made.
 A notation indicating a student's record has been reviewed must be filed in the student's cumulative folder.